 ARTICLE 5 (Rev.WRC-15)

-Coordination, notification, examination and recording in the Master International Frequency Register of frequency assignments to feeder-link transmitting earth stations and receiving space stations in the fixed-satellite service21, 22 (WRC-07)
+Coordination, notification, examination and recording in the Master International Frequency Register of frequency assignments to feeder-link transmitting earth stations and receiving space stations in the fixed-satellite service21, MOD 22 (WRC-19)

 Reasons: To satisfy Issue C7 as proposed in the CPM Report.
 Consequential changes following modifications to § 5.2.6 and abrogation of the Resolution 905 (WRC-07).